-Frederick Crump - Obituary
+FREDERICK CRUMP - Obituary

-PACOLET, S.C. - Frederick Ted Crump, 80, of 570 Zion Church Road, went home to be with the Lord on Monday, August 17, 2020 at his residence.
+PACOLET — Frederick Ted Crump, 80, 570 Zion Church Road, went home to be with the Lord on Monday, August 17, 2020 at his residence.

-Born in Gastonia, NC, he was the husband of Elizabeth Jane Barton Crump for 59 years and son of the late John Donald Crump and Ovedia Haas Crump.

 In lieu of flowers, memorials may be made to: Grace Baptist Church, 2222 Union Highway, Gaffney, SC 29340.